Q. What happens when the government says "stay at home"?

 If you are a brand trying to get shopper marketing activity away therefore, you would want to be present from 9am most days and through the middle of day to around 7pm.

 And when are the big Grocery shopping days in the week?

 Perhaps not surprisingly our analysis shows that the biggest three supermarket shopping days in the week are Thursday, Friday and Saturday, accounting for around 50% of the sales in the week.
 Sunday to Wednesday therefore also account for 50%.
 This makes Thu - Sat on average 33% bigger than Sun - Wed.

-What is important here is not just the shopper insight about when grocery shoppers go shopping, but what you can do to take advantage of it.
+What is important here is not just the shopper insight about when grocery shoppers go shopping, but what you can do to take advantage of it if you work in Shopper Marketing?
 How do you ensure you can influence shoppers first thing in the morning on Thursday and Friday and all day Saturday?
 You could send a field team to store but then which store managers are keen to let shoppers in Friday and Saturday, that answer is not many.

 So what should I do about it?

 The way to influence shoppers in-store all the time is to do it through the thing they have with them all the time.
 This is exactly what we do at CheckoutSmart.
 We place mobile cashback offers onto the mobile phones of grocery shoppers all over the UK via our app and website.
 They then engage with these offers by buying the products and claiming the cashback.
 This drives trial, rate of sale and market share for brand in an immediate and impactful way.
 See our Birds Eye case study here to see how successful this can be for NPD as well as existing skus.